bmammadli/PLA_LLM/README.md

 ## Mathematical Formulation

-Given an input sequence \(x\), the frozen transformer backbone produces hidden representations from \(L\) selected layers:
+Given an input sequence $x$, the frozen transformer backbone produces hidden representations from $L$ selected layers:

 ```math
 H_1, H_2, \ldots, H_L.
 ```

-These hidden representations are concatenated to construct the latent representation supplied to PLA:
+These representations are concatenated to construct the latent representation supplied to PLA:

 ```math
 H = [H_1; H_2; \cdots; H_L].
 ```

-The trainable adapter network predicts a latent correction:
+The trainable adapter predicts a latent correction:

 ```math
 \Delta H = A_{\phi}(H),
 ```

-where \(A_{\phi}\) denotes the adapter network with trainable parameters \(\phi\).
+where $A_{\phi}$ denotes the adapter network and $\phi$ represents its trainable parameters.

 A lightweight gating function produces an input-dependent scaling coefficient: